woossi0/suite/docs/usermanual/source/install/ubuntu/packages.rst

 For more information, please see the section on :ref:`GeoServer extensions <intro.extensions>`.

-The following packages are available:
+The following Geoserver extension packages are available:

 .. list-table::
    :header-rows: 1